• Skip to main content

 The Peanut Butter

 For these Banana Peanut Butter Yogurt Clusters, you want to go for a good quality smooth peanut butter without added sugar.
+And you can make these as peanut buttery as you like, just add more if you want a really strong peanut butter flavour.
+If you aren’t so keep on a strong peanut butter flavour, go for the minimum amount in the recipe.

 The Chocolate